Electrocution & Electrical Injury Law Firm in Houston, Tx

 In Houston electrical injuries are often the result of workplace accidents.
 In many instances they are caused by negligent activities.
-Contact the electrocution injuries attorneys at Michael P. Fleming & Associates, P.C. for a free consultation to discuss your claim.
+Contact the experienced personal injury attorneys at Michael P. Fleming & Associates, P.C. for a free consultation to discuss your claim.

 Injuries Caused by Contact With Electricity